 Close off the poolside area with a glass balustrade that will create shimmers and reflections on the poolside area.
 Pick the right kind of glass though.
 Ensure there’s lots of air circulation, and use safety glass to prevent accidents.
 Clean the glass frequently to maintain aesthetics.

-For more suggestions on your paving options, call New Tech Pavers on 02 9648 6222.
+For more suggestions on your limestone pavers newcastle options, call New Tech Pavers on 02 9648 6222.